 According to the American Academy of Dermatology (AAD), avoid moisturizers that contain petroleum.
 They seal heat from the sunburn in your skin.

 You can apply this to the sunburn areas on your lips if the other methods are not working.
 If you do apply it, be careful not to lick your lips, as the product is not meant to be ingested.

 Treatments to avoid

-You should avoid any products that have lidocaine, which numbs the skin.
-This ingredient shouldn’t be ingested.
+You should avoid any products that have “–caine” listed, such as lidocaine or benzocaine.
+They can cause irritation or an allergic reaction on the skin.
+These ingredients also shouldn’t be ingested.

 Regardless of where you live, your lips are exposed to the sun year-round.
 Wearing a sun-protective lip balm all the time can offer protection that keeps you from experiencing sunburn in the future.